 “Electric Power Entity” or “EPE” means those entities specified in section 95101(d) of this article, including electricity importers and exporters; retail providers, including multi-jurisdictional retail providers; the California Department of Water Resources (DWR); the Western Area Power Administration (WAPA); and the Bonneville Power Administration (BPA).

 “Electricity exporter” means electric power entities that deliver exported electricity.
 The entity that exports electricity is identified on the NERC e-Tag as the purchasing-selling entity (PSE) on the last segment of the tag’s physical path, with the point of receipt located inside the State of California and the point of delivery located outside the State of California.
-Electricity exporters include Energy Imbalance Market (EIM) Entity Scheduling Coordinators serving the EIM market that can result in exports from California.
+Electricity exporters include CAISO Scheduling Coordinators serving CAISO markets whose transactions result in exports from California.

 “Electricity generating facility” means a facility that generates electricity and includes one or more generating units at the same location.